Heat wave: Oceania

 In Adelaide, South Australia, a heat wave is five consecutive days at or above 35 °C, or three consecutive days at or over 40 °C. The Australian Bureau of Meteorology defines a heat wave as three or more days of unusual maximum and minimum temperatures.
 Before this new Pilot Heatwave Forecast there was no national definition for heat waves or measures of heat wave severity.

 In New Zealand, heat waves thresholds depend on local climatology, with the temperature threshold ranging between 27 °C in Greymouth and 32 °C in Gisborne.

-Marine Heatwaves
+Marine heatwaves

 Marine heatwaves have become a prominent subject of research in recent years, reflecting the fact that since the turn of this century many ocean areas have experienced peaks of temperatures, along with more frequent, more intense, and more prolonged warming events than ever met on record.
 The genesis of marine heatwaves is mainly driven by a combination of oceanic and atmospheric factors, often triggered by high pressure systems that will reduce cloud cover and increase solar absorption by the sea surface.
 Human-induced climate change appears bound to play a growing role in the development of marine heatwaves, with increasing impacts on marine ecosystems, such as mass mortality in benthic communities, coral bleaching events, disruptions in fishery catches, and shifts in species distributions.

 Observations

-New high temperature records have outpaced new low temperature records on a growing portion of Earth's surface.

 Large increases in both the frequency and intensity of extreme weather events (for increasing degrees of global warming) are expected.